 TFirstSSB: is the time to the end of the first complete configured SSB burst indicated by the SMTC after slot n + (THARQ+3ms)/NR_slot_length

 TFirstSSB_MAX: is the time to the end of first complete configured SSB burst indicated by the SMTC after slot n + (THARQ+3ms)/NR_slot_length when all active serving cells and SCells being activated or released have configured SSB bursts in the same slot for intra-band scenario.
 In case of inter-band SCell activation, TFirstSSB_MAX is the time to the end of the first complete configured SSB burst of the SCell being activated.
+In FR2-2, the occasion when all active serving cells and SCells being activated or released are transmitting SSB bursts in the same slot.

 L1 (L1 ≤ L1,max) is the number of configured SMTC occasions not available at the UE.
 L1,max = 2 if Trs ≤ 40 ms; otherwise L1,max = 1.